 List classes or personal projects related to the role, quantifying achievements where possible to provide concrete evidence of success.

-Incorporate keywords from the job description and focus on how your background aligns with role requirements.
+Incorporate keywords from the job description and focus on how background aligns with role requirements.
 A tailored cover letter provides space to express enthusiasm and fit.

-Impact of Working from Home on Mental Health
+Impact of Working From Home on Mental Health

 Remote work can offer flexibility and reduced commute stress but also lead to fatigue and psychological strain.
 A systematic review by NCBI suggests outcomes vary based on individual circumstances and work environment.